4 Reassuring Truths for Anyone Who’s Been Missing Their Step Goals Lately

 2. Steps are just one kind of motivator.

-Confirming what many of us know from experience, a 2016 study in the journal Sports Medicine found that step counts are motivational.
+As many of us will attest from experience, step counts can be motivational.
 When we see those numbers climb on our activity trackers, we want to keep the momentum going.
 “We all love seeing ‘the score,’” Urena says—that is, unless it ends up being lower than we’d like.
 “It’s natural to feel disappointed when you don’t see it posted,” he adds.

 When simply walking more isn’t feasible, Neil suggests setting some related mini goals that make sense for your current circumstances.
 For instance, if your morning walks have been upended by having to home-school your kids, could you try a family walk twice a week during everyone’s lunch break instead?
 If you’re taking 3,000 steps a day—down from 12,000, argh!—could you add 10 flights of stairs to the mix for now?